stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 1. Issues [Updating StCR via WordPress Update](https://youtu.be/Lb6cVx2bBU8)
 2. Issues with StCR links see [StCR Clickable Links](https://youtu.be/eFW-2NIRzBA)
-3. Issues with empty emails or management messages? see [StCR Mamagement Message](https://youtu.be/yRxOY8yq_cc)
+3. Issues with empty emails or management messages? see [StCR Management Message](https://youtu.be/yRxOY8yq_cc)
+4. Upgrading from the latest development version see [Upgrading](https://youtu.be/uQwkBciyFGY)

 = Why my notifications are not in HTML format? =
 Don't worry, just go to the Options tab an set to Yes the **Enable HTML emails** option.

 = How can I reset all the plugin options? =
 There is a new feature called **Safely Uninstall** that allow you to delete the plugin using the WordPress plugin interface.
 If you have the option set to **Yes** everything but the subscriptions created by the plugin will be wipeout.
 So after you made sure that you have this option to **Yes** you can deactivate the plugin and the delete it.
 Now you have to install the plugin via WordPress or Upload the plugin `zip` file and activate it, after this step all your settings will be as default and your subscriptions will remain.
+There is a new feature added on the Options tab where you can reset all the settings by using only one click.
+You can either wipe out all the subscriptions or keep them.

-= What can I do if the **Safely Unistall** does not have any value? = Just deactivate and activate the plugin and you are all set.
+= What can I do if the **Safely Uninstall** does not have any value? = Just deactivate and activate the plugin and you are all set.
 The default value will be **Yes**.

 = Aaargh!
 Were did all my subscriptions go? =
 No panic.
-If you upgraded from 1.6 or earlier to 2.0+, you need to deactivate/activate StCR, in order to update the DB structure
+If you upgraded from 1.6 or earlier to 2.0+, you need to deactivate/activate StCR, in order to update the DB structure.
+After the version 180212 a fix was applied so that you can see all the subscriptions.

 = How do I create a 'real' management page? =
 Please refer to [this page](https://github.com/stcr/subscribe-to-comments-reloaded/wiki/KB#create-a-real-management-page) for a detailed step-by-step description on how to do that